Hanging Tough in the Oilfield Services Sector? You Can Survive If You Keep Your Focus

 But there’s something else that goes on, meanwhile, that fortifies a company from within.

 “It’s times like this, really, when you find out who you have who really wants to be here,” Connally said.
 “You can really build a core group from those steady, loyal employees.
-It’s like [Integrity’s human resource manager Bubba Poe] says: ‘Normally it’s a problem that takes care of itself—it takes some people leaving, some people jumping for other offers, even for just a small difference in pay—it takes that to get down to your core group.’
+It’s like [Integrity’s human resource manager Bubba Poe] says: ‘Normally this problem takes care of itself—it takes some people leaving, some people jumping for other offers, even for just a small difference in pay—it takes that to get down to your core group.’
 The ones who leave during those times—those turn out to be the ones we didn’t need.”

 “We know our guys.
 We know their wives’ names.